On weakly and strongly popular rankings: Preliminaries

 This definition requires more than half of the $n$ voters to prefer $\pi'$ to $\pi$ in order to declare $\pi'$ to be more popular than~$\pi$.
 Abstaining voters make it hard to beat $\pi$ in such a pairwise comparison.
 However, if $\pi'$ only needs to receive more votes than $\pi$ among the voters not abstaining between these two rankings, then it can beat~$\pi$.
-This leads to the notion of simple popularity.
-Let $V_\text{abs}(\pi,\pi')$ be the set of voters who abstain in the vote between $\pi$ and $\pi'$, that is, $v \in V_\text{abs}(\pi,\pi')$ if and only if $K(\pi_{v},\pi)=K(\pi_{v},\pi')$.
-In Figure~\ref{fi:ex}, $V_\text{abs}(\sigma_1,\sigma_2)=\{v_{1},v_{2},v_{3} \}$ with $\sigma_1$ and $\sigma_2$ as before. \begin{definition} Ranking $\pi'$ is \emph{more popular} than ranking $\pi$ \emph{in the simple sense} if $K(\pi', \pi_{v}) < K(\pi, \pi_{v})$ for a majority of the non-abstaining voters $V \setminus V_\text{abs}(\pi,\pi')$.
-Ranking $\pi$ is \emph{simply popular} in $\mathcal{I}$ if no ranking $\pi'$ is more popular than $\pi$ in the simple sense, in other words, if there is no ranking $\pi'$ such that $K(\pi', \pi_{v}) < K(\pi, \pi_{v})$ for a majority of the non-abstaining voters $V \setminus V_\text{abs}(\pi,\pi')$. \end{definition} It follows directly from the two definitions above that simply popular rankings are absolutely popular as well, but absolutely popular rankings are not necessarily simply popular.\footnote{The term \emph{absolutely popular} is a shortened version of \emph{absolute-majority} popular, while \emph{simply popular} abbreviates \emph{simple-majority popular}.
-These abbreviations should be kept in mind when interpreting the observation, given later, that an absolutely popular ranking need not be simply popular in general.} In the instance in Figure~\ref{fi:ex}, $\sigma_{1}=[1,2,3],[5,6,4],[9,7,8]$ is more popular than $\sigma_{2}=[1,2,3],[4,5,6],[7,8,9]$ in the simple sense, since $v_{5}$ and $v_{6}$ prefer $\sigma_{1}$ to $\sigma_{2}$, while $v_{1},v_{2}$, and $v_{3}$ abstain.
-Notice that $\sigma_{1}$ is not more popular than $\sigma_{2}$ in the absolute sense, because two voters do not constitute an absolute majority of all 6 voters, only a majority of the non-abstaining 3 voters.
+This leads to the notion of strong popularity. \begin{definition} Ranking $\pi'$ is \emph{more popular than ranking $\pi$ in the simple sense} if $K(\pi', \pi_v) < K(\pi, \pi_v)$ for an absolute majority of the non-abstaining voters $v\in V \setminus V_{\text{\emph{abs}}}(\pi,\pi')$.
+Ranking $\pi$ is \emph{strongly popular} for $P$ if no ranking $\pi'$ is more popular than $\pi$ in the simple sense, in other words, if there is no ranking $\pi'$ such that $K(\pi', \pi_{v}) < K(\pi, \pi_{v})$ for an absolute majority of the non-abstaining voters $v\in V\setminus V_{\text{\emph{abs}}}(\pi,\pi')$. \end{definition} It follows directly from the two definitions above that strongly popular rankings are weakly popular as well, but weakly popular rankings are not necessarily strongly popular.
+In the profile in Figure~\ref{fi:ex}, $\sigma_{1}=[1,2,3],[5,6,4],[9,7,8]$ is more popular than $\sigma_{2}=[1,2,3],[4,5,6],[7,8,9]$ in the simple sense, since $v_{5}$ and $v_{6}$ prefer $\sigma_{1}$ to $\sigma_{2}$, while $v_{1},v_{2}$, and $v_{3}$ abstain.
+Notice that $\sigma_{1}$ is not more popular than $\sigma_{2}$ in the absolute sense, because two voters do not constitute an absolute majority of all six voters, only an absolute majority of the non-abstaining three voters.
+Again, we provide more explanation for these calculations in \ref{app:preferences}.

-We now define a natural verification problem arising from the notions of absolutely and simply popular rankings, starting with absolutely popular rankings.
-We are given an input ranking $\pi$ and ask if there exists a ranking that is preferred to $\pi$ by a majority of voters.
-In other words, we ask whether $\pi$ is not absolutely popular.